 Polling may be postponed where there is disruption, obstruction or damage to a polling station.
 The poll might be held at a later date within seven days.
 If there is any question mark over the integrity of the poll, a fresh poll may be ordered.

-The Constitution provides that Dáil, Seanad and presidential elections must be by postal representation with a single transferable vote.
+The Constitution provides that Dáil, Seanad and presidential elections must be by proportional representation with a single transferable vote.
 Attempts to amend the Constitution to provide otherwise were rejected in 1959 and 1968.

 The country is divided into multi-seat constituencies of between three and five seats for Dáil elections and European Union elections.
-In the presidential election there is a single national constituency.
+In the presidential election, there is a single national constituency.
 The voter indicates preference by indicating numbering.
-Other means of expressing an preference may be accepted.
+Other means of expressing a preference may be accepted.

 Ballot boxes are taken to the central counting points for each constituency.
 The count takes place on the days after the election.
-If there are have been two elections, the separate coloured ballot sheets must be separated.
-Counts, once commenced, continue constantly except for night time adjournment.
+If there have been two elections, the separate coloured ballot sheets must be separated.
+Counts, once commenced, continue constantly except for nighttime adjournment.

 Candidates or their agents may attend the counting of the votes.
 A number of agents may be allowed.
 Agents are given facilities to enable them to satisfy themselves that the ballot papers have been correctly sorted.